FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

 - The Uganda parliament is the Legislative Branch of the Government.
 The Uganda parliament currently consists of 426 elected members of whom 293 belong to the NRM and 36 to the Forum for Democratic Change (FDC), the biggest opposition party.
 The Speaker is the political head of the institution of Parliament.

 - Construction of the main building commenced in 1958.
-On the October 5th 1962 the then Prime Minster Apollo Milton Obote laid the foundation stone for the independence Arch, at the entrance to the Parliamentary Building.
+On October 5th, 1962 the then Prime Minister Apollo Milton Obote laid the foundation stone for the independence Arch, at the entrance to the Parliamentary Building.

 - Democracy in Uganda

 - Uganda is a democratic country and it has held elections every 5 years since 1996.
-However, the ‘no party’ system once espoused by the NRM, ostensibly to reduce sectarian violence, put a curb on multi-party activity until 2005, when a ban was cancelled by a constitution referendum.
+However, the ‘no party’ system once espoused by the NRM, ostensibly to reduce sectarian violence, put a curb on the multi-party activity until 2005, when a ban was canceled by a constitutional referendum.

 - Uganda Judiciary